Superuser666-Sigil/sigil-mmf-codex-priv/MMF-CLA_v1.1.md

 - Canon definitions
 - Codex schemas
 - Module declarations
-- IRL rule modifications or enforcement logic
+- Trust evaluation rule modifications or enforcement logic

 ## 3. Contributor Representations
 By submitting a Contribution, you confirm that: